The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: Conclusion

 \section{Conclusion}

 We have used the TD-LSM for the first time for Maxwell's equations.
 By using the Fourier-Laplace transform approach we have shown that the standard TD-LSM theory can be extended to this case.
 We have also provided numerical results that show the method is successful in reconstructing scatterers.
 These numerical results are preliminary, and further work is needed to investigate limited aperture problems.

+{The TD-LSM is more time consuming than the single frequency LSM because the matrices involved are much larger so that the time needed for computing the singular vectors is much longer.
+In comparison to multifrequency approaches, the TD-LSM automatically uses data at all frequencies present in the signal, but is again more expensive.
+For example, in \cite{bellis} numerical examples are presented for up to 101 frequencies.
+For each frequency, a frequency domain LSM is used to generate an indicator, and these are combined in a special way.
+Since only small frequency domain LSM problems are solved, this approach will still be faster unless a very large number of frequencies are used.
+A direct comparison of multi-frequency and time domain LSM methods is a problem for future research}.

+{This paper suggests several interesting directions to improve the practical applicability of the method.
+These include the use of alternative SVD implementations, the use of more general source models, and an investigation of sensor setup.
+This investigation will be facilitated by tuning the DG forward solver (particularly the SL) to improve the efficiency of generation of forward data.
+In addition, we hope to test the inversion scheme on real data.}

 An interesting theoretical question is whether the method can be proved for penetrable scatterers, but this will require a new approach other than using the Fourier-Laplace transform.